Bharat’s delight at learning new skills

 “I’ve got a few health issues and can sometimes lose my way.
 I never had any qualifications and with turning 61 this year I just wanted to get my mind ticking over and keeping it busy.

 “I’m very grateful for the support I’ve had and what I’ve been taught.
-Mairead [Wright, Senior Skills and Development Tutor] has been brilliant.
+Mairead [Wright, Employment, Skills and Enterprise Manager] has been brilliant.

 “The way she teaches is great.
 I know I can be difficult, but without her, I don’t think I could’ve learn what I have.
 I’m very happy.”